brimdata/zui/docs/Supported-Platforms.md

 Brim is written using tools that have their own platform limitations.
-Per the supported platform guidance for [Electron](https://www.electronjs.org/docs/tutorial/support#supported-platforms) and [Go](https://golang.org/doc/install#requirements), Windows versions _older_ _than_ Windows 7 or Windows Sevrer 2008R2 are not expected to work at all.
+Per the supported platform guidance for [Electron](https://www.electronjs.org/docs/tutorial/support#supported-platforms) and [Go](https://golang.org/doc/install#requirements), Windows versions _older_ _than_ Windows 7 or Windows Server 2008R2 are not expected to work at all.

 We've been informed anecdotally that users are running Brim successfully on